gazebosim/gz-transport/docs/introduction/intro.rst

 Protobuf utils, and then, exchange them between the nodes.
 Ignition transport discovers, serializes and delivers messages to the destinations.

-* What programming language can I use to interface ignition transport?
+* What programming language can I use to interface Ignition Transport?
 C++ is our native implementation and so far the only way to use the library.
 We might offer different wrappers for the most popular languages in the future.